ppoiissbsjksms/nkn-commercial/README.md

 - Install nkn-commercial automatically at first boot.
 - No need to login root to install.
 User will be added in `/sbin/nologin`, no other setup needed.
 - Most suitable to VPS provider without support of One-Click Deploy.
 Tested on Vultr, UpCloud and Linode server.
-- Tested on Ubunto 20.04 and Debian 10.
-(Debian has smaller size of OS, save up ~1 GB of space)
 - No Fee, No Donation.
 Use as you like.
 Feel free to change the script to suit your purpose.

 ## Requirement
 - Fresh VPS - At least 1 core CPU / 1 gb memory/ 25 gb storage
-- Ubuntu 20.04/ Debian 10
+- Ubuntu 20.04/ Debian 10 (Debian has smaller size of OS, save up ~1 GB of space)
 - Root SSH key (essential)
 - NKN beneficiary wallet address
 - ChainDB if available. (please refer to https://github.com/no112358/ALLinONE-nknnode)